So You Want to be an Interior Designer?

-Aside from the obvious answer of protecting the public, designing responsibly and to meet code is critical to avoiding potential lawsuits.
+Aside from the obvious answer of protecting the public, designing responsibly and meeting code is critical to avoiding potential lawsuits.
 If a design puts the public in danger, the designer could be sued.

 In 2013, architect Gerhard Becker was charged with manslaughter after a firefighter died trying to save his Los Angeles home.
-The police investigation found the home’s fireplace to be the source of the fire, accusing Becker of cutting corners in its construction to save time and money.
+The police investigation found the home’s fireplace to be the fire source, accusing Becker of cutting corners in its construction to save time and money.
 Gerhard had specified an exterior fireplace for interior use.

 The LA City Firefighters Union President Frank Lima said we want to send a message, “Build stuff right and don’t cut corners.”